miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Restored shop stats, fixed quest issues and made her use her sword.

 Giovanni Mansion:
-+Restored missing Dodge II manual and a Domination option for Luca.
++Restored Dodge II manual, cabbie and a Domination option for Luca.
 +Added quest logs for Giovanni candidates and for the endgame finish.
 +Restored spirits attacking if crypt coffins are hit and blast door.
 +Made Nadia react to zombies damaging player and removed fake door.
 +Changed two icons at Giovanni mansion and made Bruno react to feed.
 +Placed some things in empty Giovanni rooms and fixed player start.
 Removed inconsistent alert states, fixed lever icons and zombie bugs.
-Fixed some doors and a guard line and removed invisible Bruno clones.
+Fixed doors and back door guard and removed invisible Bruno clones.
 Made Bruno attack on lockpicking and his speech stop when he enters.
 Fixed Nadia lines playing without her and made a snort girl mortal.
 Removed Kuei-jin's burning death and lying patron hooker getting up.
 Repaired Chang story state continuity problem and a Maria dress bug.
 Made crypt backtracking possible and improved door icons and sounds.
 Added inspection nodes to some trapdoors and fixed guard awareness.
-Restored missing sarcophagus load-truck-cutscene sounds and cabbie.
 Stopped wrong invitations being dropped and corrected names on them.
 Swapped unique car, fixed it's texture and improved Nadia sequence.
 Prevented spoiling secrets of all candidates and fixed Victor loop.
 Fixed claw brother being susceptible to one-hit-kill by Possession.
-Moved sarcophagus loading scene to Giovanni mansion back entrance.
+Moved truck loading scene to back entrance and fixed missing sounds.
+Added distraction of Giovanni backdoor guard and fixed zombie trap.

 Society of Leopold:
 +Placed the flamethrower near Bach and Ash's cell key in big cave.